Overview of the baker process#

 You’re now ready to add a baker in the Desktop Wallet and generate baker keys.
 This process varies depending on whether you need one or more signatures before you can submit the transaction to the chain.
 See Add a baker account in the Desktop Wallet.
 You can also change the number of signatures required on an account before a transaction can be submitted to the blockchain.
 See Change the signature threshold

-This overview describes the recommended scenario for running a node and becoming a baker on the Concordium blockchain when using Mobile Wallet and running a node.
-Baking when using Mobile Wallet requires you to use Concordium Client to configure and manage the baker.
+This overview describes the recommended scenario for running a node and becoming a baker on the Concordium blockchain when using Concordium Legacy Wallet or Concordium Wallet for Android and running a node.

 Step 1: Set up the node#

-The Mobile Wallet is available for iOS and Android.
-For instructions about download and setup, see Set up the Mobile Wallet.
+The Concordium Legacy Wallet is available for iOS and Android.
+Concordium Wallet for Android is available for Android.
+For instructions about download and setup, see Set up the Concordium Legacy Wallet.

 Step 3: Set up an identity and initial account#

-Once you’ve installed the Mobile Wallet, you must set up an identity and an initial account.
-It is recommended to create a separate account to use as a baker account.
-For instructions, see Create an identity and an initial account and Create an account.
+Once you’ve installed the Wallet, you must set up an identity and an account.
+If using Concordium Legacy Wallet it is recommended to create a separate account to use as a baker account.
+For instructions, see Create an identity and Create an account.

 Step 4: Add baking to an account#

 Configure baking for an account.
-For instructions, see Add baker in Mobile Wallet.
+For instructions, see Add baker in Concordium Wallet for Android and Concordium Legacy Wallet.